 1. You have mentioned that you are a self taught photographer.
 Tell us how exactly you started with that.
 Did you ever feel the need of formal training?

 Udit Kulshrestha (UK): Photography for me is a journey of self exploration and expression.
 It started around mid 2006 when I quit my corporate brand portfolio and was going through a dark phase of my life.
 Seeking answers to a lot of questions within, I started using the Camera to explore and see the world around me then.
-There was always an urge to create and this got fuelled by the need to see.
+There was always an urge to create and this got fueled by the need to see.
 The digital age of photography had already arrived in India then.
 So it was relatively easy to pick up the basic knowledge.

 There were several online and offline photography clubs and groups and since I was in the learning phase, I read a lot on the web, consumed a lot of images visually and started experimenting with the camera.
 Most importantly, I photographed a lot of varied subjects.